Health Services

 Overview

 We recognize the connection between health and academic achievement, and the importance of using evidence-based policies and practices to promote student health and wellness.
-Health Services credentialed school nurses, teachers, and staff provide health-related interventions, assessments, screenings, education, procedures, and referrals.
-We are health advocates for children by assisting families and communities to manage health problems and enable students to access to learning.
+Health Services staff provide health-related interventions, assessments, screenings, education, direct care and referrals.
+We are health advocates for children by assisting families and communities to manage health challenges and remove barriers to ensure students have access to learning.

 When to Keep Your Child Home from School